benbourgon/gitHubTemplateHowTo/howToCreateTemplate.md

 # How to create a template repo in GitHub
 Instructions on how to create a template repo for sass file structure.

-Note, this is just the method I used.
-I'm just learning this myself and this is not comprehensive so I am definitely open to changes or suggestions.
+<em><strong>Note:</strong> These are just the methods I used.
+This is definitely not comprehensive - I am definitely open to changes or suggestions.</em>

 <strong>Creating your template and pushing it to GitHub</strong>